Hack-jack-Electronics/ItsMyHealth/README.md

 Open scan.html and insert link1 within the iframe tag to deploy Gradio on the webpage.

 Similarly, in insulin.html, insert link2 within the iframe tag.

+Similarly, run the Chat_bot.py script over the local terminal and get the public sharable link (link3).
+Incorporate the link3 into the "Any other Health Query" button over the index.html file.

 Launch the index.html file over any local server (e.g., using Python's SimpleHTTPServer or any web server of your choice):